 - Return your right knee to the starting position.

-- Drive your left knee into your chest, and continue alternating legs as fast as you comfortably can.
+- Drive your left knee into your chest, and continue alternating legs.